NethServer/docs/administrator-manual/en/base_system.rst

 Change user password
 ====================

-All users can login to Server Manager using their own credentials and accedd the :index:`user profile`.
+All users can login to Server Manager using their own credentials and access the :index:`user profile`.

 After login, a user can :index:`change the password` and information about the account, like: